pingcap/docs/TiDB_FAQ.md

 ## The `duplicated store address` message is displayed when starting TiKV.

 This is because the address in the startup parameter has been registered in the PD cluster by other TiKVs.
-This error occurs when there is no data folder under the directory that TiKV `--store` specifies, you use the previous parameter to restart the TiKV.
+This error occurs when there is no data folder under the directory that TiKV `--store` specifies, but you use the previous parameter to restart the TiKV.

-To solve this problem, use the store delete(https://github.com/pingcap/pd/tree/master/pdctl#store-delete-) function to delete the previous store and then restart TiKV.
+To solve this problem, use the [store delete](https://github.com/pingcap/pd/tree/master/pdctl#store-delete-) function to delete the previous store and then restart TiKV.

 ## The `TiKV cluster is not bootstrapped` message is displayed when accessing PD.